 4 | Chest & Shoulder Massage

 4 | Avoiding Massage Career Burnout

-- Continuing Education (CE) is not required for initial license renewal for a therapist’s first year of practice.
+- Continuing Education (CE) is not required for initial license renewals of less than 3 years.

-- Of the required 18 hours, 2 hours must be in ethics and 1 hour must be in pain management.
+- Of the required 18 CE hours, 1 hour must be in ethics and 1 hour must be in pain management.

 - The 18 hours of CE must be completed during that 3-year renewal cycle.
-Your CE cannot be taken before you renew your massage license.
-If you take classes before that, they will not count towards CE.
+CE cannot be taken prior to renewal.
+Classes taken before that will not count towards CE.

 - Massage schools/programs approved by the State for entry level education are approved to offer CE classes.

 - CE providers can also be approved by the NCBTMB, FSTMB, or COMTA.

 - CE hours cannot be carried from one renewal period to the next.
 If you complete extra hours in a 3-year cycle, you still must complete 18 hours for the next renewal.

 - Do no/t submit CE proof with your license renewal.
 The State conducts random audits of renewals.
 Always keep your CE certificates for at least 4 years after renewal.

 - No more than 12 CE hours can be completed in a 24-hour period.

 - You cannot earn CE credit for the same class more than once.

 - CE credit is not granted in any modality exempt from the massage license law.
 The list of exempt modalities that do not count for CE is: Feldenkras, Trager, Polarity, Asian Bodywork, Reiki, Shiatsu, Reflexology and Structural Integration.